paritytech/grandpa-bridge-gadget/README.md

 ```
 ├── beefy-gadget  // The BEEFY gadget
 │  └── ...
+├── beefy-node    // A Substrate node running the BEEFY gadget
+│  └──  ...
 ├── beefy-pallet  // The BEEFY pallet.
 │  └──  ...
 ├── docs          // Documentation
-│  └──  ...
-├── node-example  // A Substrate node running the BEEFY gadget
 │  └──  ...
 ├── primitives    // The BEEFY primitives crate includig a test light client
 │  └──  ...